simonewight/binary-beaver-frontend/README.md

 ### Font

-(We will create a ‘highlight-text’ font style in CSS with the glow effect as per the above - to use on hero section) Raleway
+(We will create a 'highlight-text' font style in CSS with the glow effect as per the above - to use on hero section) Raleway
 Google fonts: